sandra-calvo/watson-visual-recognition-lab/README.md

 - Watson API explorer
 https://watson-api-explorer.mybluemix.net/apis/visual-recognition-v3
 Probably the easiest way to train Watson!
-Create your own Bluemix account, create a visual recognition service to get the credentials and then in the API explorer just upload your images and write your credentials to train your custom classifiers.
+Create an IBM Cloud account, create a visual recognition service to get the credentials and then in the API explorer just upload your images and write your credentials to train your custom classifiers.
 Quick and no coding needed!

 -  Command line